ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-01-core/README.md

 Open the Context Menu ( right-click menu ) in your main browser window and click on 'Save As'

-Once the file is saved, you should be able to open it just as you might do with any HTML file on your computer.
+Once the file is saved to your hard disk, you should be able to open it just as you might do with any HTML file on your computer.

-When yu load the file, it will display a sample file from the sample folder.
+When you load the file, it will display a sample file from the sample folder.

-Edit the address and add the URL for any local XML fil on your drive.
-The easiest method to obtain thr URL is to drag the xml file into your browser.
-Your browser will create the URL automatically
+Now you can edit the URL in the address bar: add a '#' followed by the URL for any local XML file on your device.
+BTW, the easiest method to obtain the URL for a local file is to drag the xml file into your browser.
+Your browser will creates local file URLs automatically.

 2017-12-02 ~ Currently the Core script seems to be working as desired and the App script is not working.
-Efforts will be made to get all the scripts runnable both from a server and locally on a computer or mobile device.
+Efforts will be made to get all the gbXML Viewer scripts runnable both from a server and locally on a computer or mobile device.